-Like key lime pie or mini key lime pies, these key lime pie bars are truly one of the most refreshing, flavorful summer desserts.
+Like key lime pie or mini key lime pies (or even mini margarita cheesecakes!), these key lime pie bars are truly one of the most refreshing, flavorful summer desserts.
 And you know what?
 They’re wildly easy to make.
 Why spend hours slaving away in your kitchen?
 With this bar recipe, you don’t have to.

 Gingersnap Crust or Graham Cracker Crust